-- 148. At the time of acceptance of the open space and pier, the applicant, and/or its successors and assigns shall provide an annual contribution of \$175,000.00, \$ 87,500 for the west building and \$ 87,500 for the east building, to be adjusted annually by the Consumers Price Index (CPI) dedicated to the construction, operations, maintenance and programming of public improvements and activities within the Waterfront Plan area, or portion thereof, including on the pier and open space on Parcel A. The first annual contribution shall be provided to the City in a designated fund for Waterfront management and maintenance prior to approval of the final certificate of occupancy for each building.
-(P&Z) - 149.
+- 148. CONDITION AMENDED BY THE PLANNING COMMISSION: At the time of acceptance of the open space and pier, the applicant, and/or its successors and assigns shall provide an annual contribution of \$175,000.00, \$87,500 for the west building and \$87,500 for the east building, to be adjusted annually by the Consumers Price Index (CPI) dedicated to the construction, operations, maintenance and programming of public improvements and activities within the Waterfront Plan area, or portion thereof, including on the pier and open space on Parcel A. The first annual contribution shall be provided to the City in a designated fund for Waterfront management and maintenance with particular emphasis for the maintenance of the pier and open space prior to approval of the final certificate of occupancy for each building acceptance of the pier pursuant to Condition #39.
+(P&Z)(PC) - 149.
 In the event a special service district, business improvement district or similar governance structure for the Waterfront Plan area or a portion thereof, is established by the City, the commercial and residential property owners shall be included in such district as directed by the City, to assist in financing the construction, operation, maintenance and programming of public improvements within the Waterfront Plan area, or a portion thereof. - 150.
-If the City adopts a special service district, business improvement district or similar assessment, the annual contribution required by Condition #144 shall be replaced by such assessment.
-(P&Z)
+CONDITION AMENDED BY THE PLANNING COMMISSION: If the City adopts a special service district, business improvement district or similar assessment, the annual contribution required by Condition #148144 shall be replaced by such assessment.
+(P&Z)(PC)